sys1169/Hao_Portfolio/Hospitality_Revenue_Dashboard.md

 # Hospitality Revenue Dashboard (Power BI)
 Case Study: Atliq Grands noticed a loss in their market share and revenue over a few months.
 To understand the causes, they need a way to analyze this.
-My job is to craete an interactive dashboard for stakeholder and provide strategic recommendations to increase their revenue.

 ## Objective
 i.
 To create an interactive dashboard that displays key metrics for hospitality company.